Why Being Stressed Is Messing With Your Skin

 Not only that, but when you’re on the verge of losing it, you tend to make facial movements like furrowed brows, pursed lips, and squinty eyes, according to Gerald Imber, M.D., World-Renowned Plastic Surgeon and Director of NYC’s Youth Corridor Clinic.
 “These repetitive movements create and accelerate the presence of fine lines and wrinkles on one’s face.”

-Since no one wants to deal with breakouts or accelerated aging, there’s only one way to get this sitch under control and that’s to stress less.
+So if you’d like to keep breakouts or signs of aging at bay, there’s only one way to get this sitch under control and that’s to stress less.
 Here’s how:

 Remember to breathe during the day and get up from your desk multiple times, recommends Dr. Imber.
 “It sounds simple, but a few deep breaths can also help you relax and sleep.
 Another alternative is to have a stress ball or a fidget spinner at your desk that can take the pressure off your facial expressions,” he adds.